Hair Transplant . Symptoms guide

 Pre-Hair-Transplant Blood Tests: What Surgeons Ask For

-Hair transplant surgeons in the UK typically require pre-operative bloods to confirm graft survival potential and rule out conditions that affect healing or surgical safety.
+Hair transplant surgeons in the UK typically require pre-operative bloods to identify underlying metabolic or nutritional deficiencies that could impair wound healing or compromise your recovery.
 A standard pre-transplant panel covers full blood count, iron studies, vitamin D, B12, thyroid function and inflammatory markers.
 Many clinics also request a blood-borne virus screen (HIV, hepatitis B and C).

 Common features that suggest this